-I. F RAMEWORK FOR DECISIONS 4
+I. FF RAMEWORK FOR DECISIONS 4

-A. DEFINITION OF TERMS 4
+A. DEFINITION OF TERMS.
+4

-1 .
-"Regional Comprehensive University" 4
+1. "Regional Comprehensive University" 4

-2 .
-Compliance Levels 4
+2. Compliance Levels

-3 .
-Criteria and Performance Indicators 4
+3. Criteria and Performance Indicators 4

-4 .
-Categories of Performance 5
+4. Categories of Performance 5

-B. PROMOTION CRITERIA 5
+B. TENURE AND PROMOTION CRITERIA 5

-1 .
-University Criteria 5
+1. University Criteria for Tenure and Promotion 5

-2 .
-Departmental Criteria 5
+2. Departmental Criteria 5

 C. DEPARTMENT ANNUAL EVALUATION PERFORMANCE INDICATORS 6

-1 .
-Performance Indicators for Teaching 6
+1. Performance Indicators for Teaching 6

+2. Performance Indicators for Scholarship and Creative Projects 7

-2 .
-Performance Indicators for Service 7
+3. Performance Indicators for Service

 II.
-A ADMINISTRATIVE GUIDELINES 8

-A. PROMOTION 8

-1 .
-Eligibility for Promotion 8

-2

-B. GENERAL PRINCIPLES AND PROCESSES FOR PROMOTION 9

-1 .
-Confidentiality 9

-2 .
-Preparing the dossier 9

-3 .
-Levels of Review 9

-4

-5 .
-Department Procedures and/or Bylaws. .10

-6 .
-Promotion Review Calendar. .10

-C. SPECIAL CONSIDERATIONS .12

-1 .
-Enhanced Department Requirements .12

-2 .
-Changing Department Standards .
-12

-3 .
-Joint Appointment .12

-4 .
-The Candidate is the Chair .12

-D. MATERIALS IN PROMOTION DOSSIERS .12

-1 .
-Format, Scope, and Custody of Dossier Materials .12

-2 .
-Dossier Materials .13

-E. ANNUAL EVALUATION PROCEDURES .14

-1 .
-Evaluation Period .14

-2 .
-Materials .15

-3 .
-The Chair's Review .16

-4 .
-Faculty Rebuttal to Chair's Review .16

-5 .
-Dean's Review .
-16

-6 J

-7 .
-Review Calendar for Annual Evaluations .17

-III.
-D Occument History

-NDIX A

-EACHING PERFORMANCE INDICATORS

-A. "Exceeds Expectations" Performance .
-18
+Al DMINISTRATIVE GUIDELINES 9

+A. TENURE 9

+1. Eligibility for Tenure 9

+2. The Role of Chair's Annual Evaluation in Tenure Review 9

+3. The Department's Role in Preparation of Tenure-Track Faculty

+4. The Role of the Department in Tenure Evaluation 10

+В. PROMOTION 10

+1. Eligibility for Promotion 10

+2. The Role of the Chair's Annual Evaluation in Promotion Decisions

+3. The Role of the Department in Promotion Evaluation

+C. GENERAL PRINCIPLES AND PROCESSES FOR TENURE AND PROMOTION

+1. Confidentiality.

+2. Securing colleague supporting materials.

+3. Preparing the dossier

+4. Levels of Review.

+5. Review Decisions.

+6. Department Procedures and/or Bylaws.

+7. Tenure and Promotion Review Calendar.

+D. SPECIAL CONSIDERATIONS

+1. Linkage of Tenure and Promotion

+2. Enhanced Department Requirements

+3. Changing Department Standards

+4. Early Review Considerations

+5. Joint Appointment

+6. The Candidate is the Chair

+Е. MATERIALS IN TENURE AND PROMOTION DOSSIERS

+1. Format, Scope, and Custody of Dossier Materials

+2. Dossier Materials

+F. ANNUAL EVALUATION PROCEDURES

+1. Evaluation Period

+2. Materials

+3. The Chair's Review

+4. Faculty Rebuttal to Chair's Review

+5. Dean's Review

+6. Faculty Rebuttal to Dean's Review

+7. Provost's Review

+8. Review Calendar for Annual Evaluations 20